-Do the Hello Bebop routine.
+Do the Hello Bebop and Friends routine.
 Ask the children to form a circle, and play some music.
 Say Boys can dance, and ask the boys to go into the circle and dance.
 Then say Girls can hop.
 Ask the girls to go into the circle and hop.
 Repeat with different actions, alternating between the boys and girls.

-Point and say the actions and the directions.
+1 Point and say the actions and the directions.

-- Invite a child to come to the front and ask them to say an action.
+- Invite a child to come to the front of the classroom and ask them to say an action.
 Ask the other children to point to it on the page.
-Repeat with other children. - Point to the arrows and ask the children to say the direction the arrows are pointing in (down, left, up, right).
+Repeat with the other children. - Point to the arrows and ask the children to say the direction the arrows are pointing in (down, left, up, right).

-Do the actions and say: I can (climb).
+2 Do the actions and say: I can (climb),